-If you've been arrested and charged with a DUI in Oklahoma, you likely have questions about the law, whether you should try to fight the charges, and more.
-With the help of a skilled DUI attorney in Oklahoma, you stand a stronger chance of getting a reasonable outcome in your case.
+If you've been arrested for a DUI in Oklahoma, you likely have questions about the law, whether you should try to fight the charges, and more.
+With the help of a skilled DUI attorney, you stand a stronger chance of getting a reasonable outcome in your case.
 Contact an experienced DUI attorney in Oklahoma and get started on your case today.